Introduce yourself in an email

 2. Make sure you remember you are writing to a real person

 When you start your introduction, make sure you ask yourself this question.
 How am I writing this email?
 The ‘to whom it may concern’ line tends to be overused by many people, professionals, or no professionals.

 It leads to the message sounding a little less considerate.
-Hence, it is always better to know who you are writing the letter to, according to which you can address the intro email to them directly.
+Hence, it is always better to know to who you are writing the letter.
+It’s better to write according to which you can address the intro email to them directly.
 This leads to a more compelling email and the recipient being attentive as it is correctly sent to him.